 Using a former national strategist from one of the largest purported hate groups in the U.S. to train campaign staff and supporters on July 18;

 Co-organizing an Aug.
-1 rally at the state capitol that included extremist rhetoric and a speaker who featured symbols of a white militia group on his web site; and
+1 rally at the state capitol that included extremist rhetoric from multiple speakers and one speaker who featured symbols of a white militia group on his web site; and

 Regular appearances on a far-right online talk show whose host supports QAnon, regularly wears a Q hat on the show, and has called on President Trump to “green light” armed vigilantes to violently shut down “antifa” protests.